goldenfiredo/Swift_GoogleAd2/README.md

-Swift_GoogleAd
+Swift_GoogleAd2
 ==============

-A demo for display Google Ad banner using Swift/ demo for display Google Interstitial/ demo for display Apple Ad banner/ demo for wrap FMDB/
+A demo for display Google Ad banner using Swift2/ demo for display Google Interstitial/ demo for display Apple Ad banner/ demo for wrap FMDB/